OWASP/owasp-mastg/OMTG-Files/02_Crackmes/List_of_Crackmes.md

 ## [Android License Validator](https://github.com/OWASP/owasp-mstg/tree/master/OMTG-Files/02_Crackmes/01_Android/Level_03/)

-A shiny new app with no keygen available.
+A brand new Android app sparks your interest.
+Of course, you are planning to purchase a license for the app eventually, but you'd still appreciate a test run before shelling out $1.
+Unfortunately no keygen is available!

 - Objective: Generate a valid serial key that is accepted by this app.
 - Author: [Bernhard Mueller](https://github.com/b-mueller)